varya/varya.github.com/src/documents/posts/jscs-in-use_en.html.md

 Even if you want to be special, you still can choose the most similar preset and redefine some of its rules below.

-Important thing is that JSCS is already quite a mature thing, which means that you can easily find acompany packagies and needed plug-ins for editors.
+Important thing is that JSCS is already quite a mature thing, which means that you can easily find acompanying packages and needed plug-ins for editors.

-## The Sucess Story
+## The Success Story

 Assuming these facts, we decided to give JSCS a try.
 We started with defining a lovely configuration but excluded all the files from the checking process yet.
 Our project already had modular structure, so this was easy.